Open-Attestation/open-attestation-cli/README.md

 ## Providing you own Infura Key

 When reading blockchain blocks you will likely need a provider to connect to a node.
 We use a Infura Provider by `ethers@v5` and have provisioned a API Key for it.
-If you would like to use your own key you can pass it in by following these steps:
+We **strongly recommend** using your own key.
+You can pass it in by following these steps:

 1. Generate a API Key by registering for a [Infura account](https://infura.io/) and opening a project.
 1. Add API key as an environment variable named `INFURA_KEY`.